 The absolute best time to spot them is from mid-June to mid-July.

 Walk up Barrenjoey Headland with your binoculars and find a comfortable spot near the lighthouse.
 It’s the best place to spot whales.

-If you prefer to go on a tour and get close to pods of whales, book a tour with Fantasea Cruising.
+If you prefer to go on a tour from Palm Beach and get close to pods of whales, check out Fantasea Cruising.

 Ettalong Beach is a quiet village on Brisbane Water on the Central Coast.